trailofbits/polytracker/README.md

 The following tools and libraries are required to run PolyTracker:
 * LLVM version 7 or 7.1; other later versions may work but have not been tested.
 The builds in the official Ubuntu Bionic repository appear to be broken; we suggest building LLVM from source or installing it from the official LLVM repositories
-* [Niels Lohmann's JSON library](https://github.com/nlohmann/json) (`nlohmann-json-dev` on Ubuntu), although we are in the process of switching to the built-in LLVM JSON library
 * [Roaring Compressed Bitmaps C library](https://github.com/RoaringBitmap/CRoaring.git), although we are in the process of embedding this into the build itself

 ## Building PolyTracker from Source